 - Protect against land erosion

 Follow these tips to choose the right tree for your environment so you can expect less maintenance and a long life for your tree.
-You can also visit the Florida-friendly Plant Database to help you select the right tree for the right place.

 Go native.
 Native trees adapt to our South Florida environment without the help of fertilizers.
 Less chemicals means a safer environment for you and your loved ones, including your pets.